 • Accessory pathway: These pathways connect the atrium and ventricles and 'short-circuit' electrical conduction.

 • Atrial fibrillation (AF): extra impulses originating from the pulmonary veins and the atrium make the atria beat very rapidly.
 Atrial fibrillation ablation is a complex procedure.
 In selected patients with intermittent ('paroxysmal') AF, the success rate is high (up to 90%).
 In patients with persistent AF, the success is lower.
-Repeat procedures may be necessary.
 The risks are generally higher than with ablations for other atrial arrhythmias.
 The success rate of catheter ablation for paroxysmal AF is superior to anti-arrhythmic drugs.
 In experienced units, ablation for paroxysmal atrial fibrillation is successful in around 85% of patients, the procedure lasts from 1 to 3 hours, depending on complexity.
 A repeat procedure may be required.
 The success rate is lower with longer durations of AF.
 The complication rate from AF ablation is 2-3%.

 Catheter ablation for AF is best suited to patients with: